Concrete Scoring

 Scoring the concrete creates a more realistic pattern in your concrete.

-If you intend to score a pattern into the concrete, you should do so before final cleaning.
 Concrete Scoring is just that.
 A slight 1/16" deep or less score in the concrete to replicate a mortared joint.
-If you cut the concrete deeper, then it will only collect dirt. |
+If you cut the concrete deeper, then it will only collect dirt.

-Measure your lines out, mark each end with a pencil, and then mark the lines with a chalkline, using blue chalk.
+• Measure your lines out, mark each end with a pencil, and then mark the lines with a chalk line, using blue chalk.
 Never use red chalk as it stains the concrete.

-Use a straight edge of some sort ( 2 x 4 board, piece of angle iron, etc.) Holding the straight edge firmly and the proper distance from the line to ensure the diamond blade is on the line, score away.
+• Use a straight edge of some sort ( 2 x 4 board, piece of angle iron, etc.) Holding the straight edge firmly and the proper distance from the line to ensure the diamond blade is on the line, score away.

 Tip.
 You can get flat and angle iron type straightedges that are made from aluminum, at Lowes.